MagJoseph/Hikerr/README.md

 ***

 ### ***Description***
 #### "Hikrr" is a hiking web application.
-You can browse different trail heads, browse photos, maps and leave comments.
-Google maps is included to help you find parking and your starting location.
+You can browse different trails, browse photos, maps and leave comments.
+I'm using Google Maps API to help the user find the trail head location.
 There's a User Authentication and the app has full CRUD functionality.
 You can register and after logging in you can make add hikes, photos, update them or delete them.
 There is a page with a timer.
 You can record your hiking time and save in in the app.
 Are you ready for your next outdoor adventure?
 ***
 ### ***Technologies***
 #### This has been accomplished by: